 Kay and his team realized that many of the functions they were developing were complimentary; it was likely that users would want to do them simultaneously.
 One might, for example, want to write an instructional document in a text editor at the same time as one edited a diagram meant for it in a drawing program.
 They developed tools to let users do this, but ran into a problem: the Alto’s screen, just the size of a single sheet of paper, simply couldn’t contain it all.
 Returning yet again to the idea of the office of the future, Kay asked what people in real offices did when they ran out of space on their desk.
 The answer, of course, was that they simply piled the document they weren’t using at that instant on top of the one they were, then proceeded to flip between the documents as needed.
 From there it all just seemed to come gushing out of Kay and his team.

 In February of 1975 Kay called together much of PARC, saying he had “a few thing to show them.”
 What they saw was a rough draft of the graphical user interface that we all know today: discrete, overlapping windows; mouse-driven navigation; pop-up menus.
 In a very real way it was the fruition of everything they had been working on for almost five years, and everything Taylor and Kay had been dreaming of for many more.
 At last, at least in this privileged research institution, the technology was catching up to their dreams.
 Now, not quite two years after the Alto itself had been finished, they knew what it needed to be.
-Kay and the others at PARC would spend several more years refining the vision into a workable, practical interface for everyday users, but the blueprint for the future was in place already in 1975.
+Kay and the others at PARC would spend several more years refining the vision, but the blueprint for the future was in place already in 1975.